sibonile/ANIN-Handbook/docs/Installation.md

 ```

 ## Clone the ANIN drought indices repository
 Open a Command Prompt or a terminal and change the directory to the folder where you will be working.
-As an example, if you are working from a drive labelled `*K*` in the folder located at this directory address `K:\DroughtIndicies`, the following prompt will change the directory.
+As an example, if you are working from a drive labelled `*K*` in the folder located at this directory address `K:\DroughtIndices`, the following prompt will change the directory.

 ```
 k:
 ```
 ```
-cd k:\DroughtIndicies
+cd k:\DroughtIndices
 ```

 Now that you are in your working folder, you can clone the ANIN drought indices repository using the following prompt: